 In April 2012, Josh was appointed by MDL Judge Joseph R. Goodwin of the Southern District of West Virginia to the Plaintiffs’ Steering Committee for each of the pelvic repair product MDL’s.
 Josh and the firm have coordinated with lawyers from around the country to work toward a successful resolution of this national litigation.

 More recently, Josh and BBGA have been involved in national litigation involving defective hernia mesh products.
 BBGA is actively involved in the leadership of the coordinated state court litigation involving the Atrium C-Qur devices in New Hampshire, and are pursuing claims on behalf of individuals who were injured by defective hernia mesh devices sold by C.R.
 Bard, Inc.

 In addition to their pelvic and hernia mesh work, Josh and the firm also represent clients who have suffered injury from defective products and medical devices, including Inferior Vena Cava (IVC) filters and Johnson & Johnson talcum powder products.

 Josh is an experienced writer on a variety of legal issues.
 He has briefed or argued numerous motions before state and federal courts throughout Georgia and in the Federal District Court for the Southern District of West Virginia.
 Josh has briefed appeals in the Georgia Court of Appeals, Georgia Supreme Court, U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Eleventh Circuit, and he has argued appeals before the Georgia Court of Appeals, Georgia Supreme Court and the Eleventh Circuit.
 Staying abreast of developments in the law, and being prepared to address the complicated legal issues that arise in complex national product liability litigation allows BBGA to stand toe-to-toe with the nation’s largest corporations and corporate defense law firms.

-Outside of work, Josh enjoys spending time with his wife Christy and his daughters Sarah and Lucy, as well as cheering for the Georgia Bulldogs.
+Outside of work, Josh enjoys spending time with his wife and his daughters, as well as cheering for the Georgia Bulldogs.